jadell/neo4jphp/README.md

     __construct(Client $client)
 Create a new PathFinder object.

+    getAlgorithm() : string
+Return the current path search algorithm.
+One of `PathFinder::AlgoShortest` (default), `PathFinder::AlgoAll`, `PathFinder::AlgoAllSimple` or `PathFinder::AlgoDijkstra`.

+    getCostProperty() : string
+Return the current relationship property to use to determine path cost.
+Only used when `PathFinder::AlgoDijkstra` is the search algorithm.

+    getDefaultCost() : numeric
+Return the default cost to assign relationships without a cost property.
+Only used when `PathFinder::AlgoDijkstra` is the search algorithm.

     getDirection() : string
 Return the current path finding direction, one of the `Relationship::Direction` constants.